PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

     <td>
       <code>precision</code> (<code>str</code>): The precision used, either <code>"fp16"</code> or <code>"fp32"</code>.
 The default is <code>"fp32"</code>.
       <br />
-      <code>dynamic_shapes</code> (<code>dict</code>): Dynamic shapes.
-Dynamic shapes include the minimum shape, optimal shape, and maximum shape, which represent TensorRT’s ability to delay specifying some or all tensor dimensions until runtime.
+      <code>dynamic_shapes</code> (<code>dict</code>): Dynamic shape configuration that specifies, for each input, its minimum shape, optimization shape, and maximum shape.
 The format is: <code>{input tensor name}: [{minimum shape}, {optimization shape}, {maximum shape}]</code>.
-For more details, please refer to the <a href="https://docs.nvidia.com/deeplearning/tensorrt/latest/inference-library/work-dynamic-shapes.html">TensorRT official documentation</a>.
+Dynamic shapes is TensorRT’s ability to defer specifying some or all tensor dimensions until runtime.
+For more information, see the <a href="https://docs.nvidia.com/deeplearning/tensorrt/latest/inference-library/work-dynamic-shapes.html">TensorRT official documentation</a>.
     </td>
   </tr>
   <tr>